Advancement Opportunities for Registered Nurses

 This is due to a changing healthcare industry that is expanding because of an increased demand for medical services from all sectors, particularly from a growing retired population.

 Advances in medicine and medical services place a demand for highly educated nurses who are prepared to provide specialized nursing skills in different clinical and service areas.
 A shortage of primary care physicians also puts pressure on the nursing profession to fill the gap.
-For these two reasons alone, advancement through higher education for nurses is not only obtainable, but it may be essential for the continued functioning of our healthcare system.
+For these two reasons alone, registered nurse advancement through higher education is not only obtainable, but it may be essential for the continued functioning of our healthcare system.

 The cost of maintaining expensive hospital services has spurred efforts to reduce hospital stays, prevent frequent re-hospitalizations, and to shift many of the services to outpatient care settings.
 These include nurse-managed health centers, primary care clinics, urgent care centers, long term acute care centers, rehabilitation facilities and home healthcare services.